bbglab/oncodrivefml/README.rst

 Run this command to download the CADD scores file to the default bgdata folder ~/.bgdata::

-   $ bg-data -n 10 genomicscores caddpack 1.0
+   $ bg-data genomicscores caddpack 1.0

 .. warning::